nicinabox/shortcode.js/README.md

 * Ignores tags inside `pre` and `code`
 * Tested with Jasmine

+## Supported browsers

+Shortcode.js should work in any browser that supports `Function.prototype.bind` (Sorry IE7 & 8).
+If you need to support <IE9, try the [polyfill published in MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind#Compatibility).

 ## Using async

 Sometimes you need to do asynchronous work.
 Don't return anything from the shortcode method.
 Instead, call `done` with your return value to update the DOM.